wazo-platform/wazo-platform.org/content/provd/description.md

 ## API documentation

-The REST API for xivo-provd is available [here](http://developers.wazo.io/api/provisionning.html)
+The REST API for wazo-provd is available [here](http://developers.wazo.io/api/provisionning.html)

 ## Plugins

-Each model of phone must have its plugin to be supported by xivo-provd.
-Plugins are located [here](https://github.com/wazo-pbx/xivo-provd-plugins)
+Each model of phone must have its plugin to be supported by wazo-provd.
+Plugins are located [here](https://github.com/wazo-pbx/wazo-provd-plugins)

 Plugins are meant to be installed and upgraded independently of the OS to be able to use firmware version that works best for your use case.